 - 4 cups vegetable stock

-- Pinch of sea salt and freshly grated black pepper
+- salt and pepper

 - 4 medium-sized shallots

-Coat the bottom of a large stockpot with olive oil.
+- Lightly coat the bottom of a large stockpot with olive oil.
 Place the pot over medium heat and add the onion.
 Cook until soft, about 4 minutes.
 Then add the herbs, mix to combine, and cook until it's very aromatic, about 30 seconds.

-To make the shallot "croutons," peel and cut each shallot into 1/2-inch slices.
+- To make the shallot "croutons," peel and cut each shallot into 1/2-inch slices.
 Coat a small sauté pan with olive oil over high heat.
 Once it's very hot add the shallot slices -- if you don't hear a sizzle, the pan isn't hot enough.
 Wait until it is!
 Sauté the shallot slices until each side is very nicely browned, about 30 seconds or so.
 Use a tiny, flat-bottomed, off-set spatula to flip and remove them from the pan.
 Float a few on top of each bowl of soup.